Young people (aged between 16 and 18 on 31st August 2022) are eligible for fee remission (free courses).

-Any student, 19 – 23 who enrols to a course that is Level 3 that is on the Advanced Learner Loans qualifications catalogue and has previously achieved a full level three course, or above, will be entitled to access a loan to pay the fees for that course.
-For these learners, the fee remission eligibility criteria will not apply.
+Any adult student who enrols on a course that is Level 3 that is on the Advanced Learner Loans qualifications catalogue and has previously achieved a full level three course, or above, will be entitled to access a loan to pay the fees for that course.
+For these learners, the fee remission eligibility criteria will not apply unless they are eligible for the new ‘Free Courses for Jobs’ offer (see below)

 Course fees are set as follows:

-- If a student is co-funded, the fee that the College will charge will be no higher than 50% of the course cost as stated on the Learning Aim Reference Application (LARA) on the Data Service website
+b) If a student is co-funded, the fee that the College will charge will be no higher than 50% of the course cost as stated on the Find a Learning Aim (FALA) on the ESFA website

 The College will charge for Apprenticeship training in line with Education Skills Funding Agency guidance.